-We’re at week 7 and I haven’t yet covered physical simplicity and minimalism.
+I’ve been writing about simplicity and minimalism for seven weeks now and I haven’t yet covered physical simplicity.
 Of course during this series I am going to address the need to purge your stuff.
 Decluttering your physical space is important.
 To be ready for this step, and to feel no loss at all though, you need to understand the concept of ‘Enough’.

 It’s not a concept that you hear about much in the media, and our parents were never really taught it (they were the first generation to experience excess), so they have been unable to pass the wisdom on.